Geode-solutions/docs/references/opengeode-geosciences/HorizonsStackBuilder.md

 ```

  Copies the components with the uuid given by the mapping.
 If the mapping does not exist, creates a component with a new uuid and adds it to the mapping.
+This does not copy the relations between the components.

 ### add_horizon